 Wonder what it’s like to see the world from a “left-handed” point of view?
 On International Lefthanders Day, August 13, you get to explore that world for a day.
 Did you know Presidents Ronald Reagan, Bill Clinton and Barack Obama were all left-handed?
 Rock out with Paul McCartney or Jimi Hendrix, the world’s greatest left-handed guitarist.
 (Stevie Ray Vaughan, born right-handed, learned to play a left-handed guitar like his hero, Hendrix).
 There’s also Oprah Winfrey, Julia Roberts and Lady Gaga, left-handers all.
 In baseball, there were the legendary “southpaws, Babe Ruth and Sandy Koufax.
 So, if you’re left-handed, grab your left-handed cup and make a toast to all left-handers, everywhere!

-International Lefthanders Day - History
+International Lefthanders Day timeline

 - January 20, 2009